Why do Liverpool fans sing Dua Lipa's song 'One Kiss'? Lyrics, video & how chart hit became an Anfield anthem

 Why do Liverpool fans sing 'One Kiss' by Dua Lipa?

-The love affair between Liverpool fans and ‘One Kiss’ by Dua Lipa, began when she performed the top chart hit at the 2018 Champions League final, which took place in Kyiv, Ukraine.
+The love affair between Liverpool fans and ‘One Kiss’ by Dua Lipa began when she performed the hit at the 2018 Champions League final, which took place in Kyiv, Ukraine.

-When UEFA initially announced that a performance was to take place prior to kick off, there seemed to be a sense of scepticism around the idea, in that it was going against tradition and becoming similar to the proceedings of American sports.
+When UEFA initially announced that a performance was to take place prior to kick off, there seemed to be a sense of scepticism around the idea in Europe, given the similarities to the proceedings of American sports.

-Despite losing 3-1 to Zinedine Zidane’s Real Madrid side, in the days that followed, videos of Liverpool fans singing the song went viral over social media, and so a new tradition was born.
+Despite losing 3-1 to Zinedine Zidane’s Real Madrid side on that occasion, in the days that followed, videos of Liverpool fans singing the song went viral over social media, and so a new tradition was born.

 "One of the highlights of the night was definitely seeing the video of all the Liverpool fans chanting along to One Kiss afterwards,” Dua Lipa told Liverpool's official website in 2020.
 "I felt very honoured."